Bhanubpsn/Go-Backend-E-Commerce/README.md

 1. Spin up the Docker containers to run the MongoDB instances, there should be 3 instances created 1 primary, 2 secondary. docker compose up -d
+   I have also added the KeyFile for the instances to talk and validate each other, since it was a local project.
+But you can add your own to.
+   Just make a file named mongo-KeyFile and add 756 byte string.

+   openssl rand -base64 756 > mongo-keyfile
+   chmod 400 mongo-keyfile

+   Giving it very strict permissions.

 2. Run Web Servers (at max right now 3 allowed) on different PORTS (choose them according to your need just update the env).
    Navigate inside Backend folder and run